CHILDREN IN WORSHIP

 - provide the means by which children can become greater observers and participants at worship, according to their abilities;

 - provide for a more meaningful and engaging educational component for children during the sermon (the least approachable aspect of our common worship life); and,

 - provide better facilities and resources to help parents accommodate the very young without removing them from the worship experience.

 In light of the promises made to children at Baptism (see ELW pg.
 228), it is the goal of the entire congregation to provide the means to support parents in their effort to introduce children to the worship life and educational opportunities of this congregation.
 To this end, the following changes to our worship pattern will be:

 - Children will begin worship with their families.
-While childcare for the youngest children will still be provided (in the nursery and the pre-school room), it is strongly preferred that this remain an option only for the very young.
+While childcare for the youngest children will still be provided (in the nursery and the pre-school room), it is strongly preferred that this remains an option only for the very young.
 There is something import about families experiencing worship together.